 - (iii) have a current insurance policy and vehicle registration. - (b) Transportation vendors must hold a current business license and tax identification number.
 Each agency will ensure any vehicle used to transport an eligible recipient is equipped with an up-to-date first aid kit.
-Each agency will ensure transportation drivers meet the following qualifications: - (i) holds a valid New Mexico driver's license of the appropriate classification to transport an eligible recipient; - (ii) holds a current vehicle insurance policy meeting New Mexico's insurance mandates in place for the vehicle used to transport an eligible recipient; and - (iii) holds a New Mexico vehicle registration for the vehicle used to transport an eligible recipient. - Qualifications of emergency response providers: Emergency response providers must comply with all laws, rules and regulations of the state of New Mexico.

-- (3) Qualifications of respite providers: Respite services may be provided by eligible individual respite providers; RN or practical nurses (LPN); or respite provider agencies.
+Each agency will ensure transportation drivers meet the following qualifications: - (i) holds a valid New Mexico driver's license of the appropriate classification to transport an eligible recipient; - (ii) holds a current vehicle insurance policy meeting New Mexico's insurance mandates in place for the vehicle used to transport an eligible recipient; and - (iii) holds a New Mexico vehicle registration for the vehicle used to transport an eligible recipient. - (2) Qualifications of emergency response providers: Emergency response providers must comply with all laws, rules and regulations of the state of New Mexico. - (3) Qualifications of respite providers: Respite services may be provided by eligible individual respite providers; RN or practical nurses (LPN); or respite provider agencies.
 Individual RN or LPN providers must be licensed by the New Mexico board of nursing as an RN or LPN.
-Respite provider agencies must hold a current business license, and meet financial solvency, training, records management and quality assurance rules and requirements. - Qualifications of related goods vendors: Related goods vendors must hold a current business license and tax identification for New Mexico and the federal government. - (5) Qualifications of environmental modifications providers: Environmental modification providers must possess an appropriate plumbing, electrician, contractor or other appropriate New Mexico licensure.
+Respite provider agencies must hold a current business license, and meet financial solvency, training, records management and quality assurance rules and requirements. - (4) Qualifications of individual directed goods and services vendors: Individual directed goods and services vendors must hold a current business license and tax identification for New Mexico and the federal government.
+Vendors for individual directed goods and services are retail stores, community health centers, or medical supply stores. - (5) Qualifications of environmental modifications providers: Environmental modification providers must possess an appropriate plumbing, electrician, contractor or other appropriate New Mexico licensure.

 8.314.6.12 RECORDKEEPING AND DOCUMENTATION RESPONSIBILITIES: Service providers and vendors who furnish goods and services to mi via eligible recipients are reimbursed by the FMA and must comply with all applicable NMAC MAD rules and service standards.
 The FMA, consultants and service providers must maintain records, which are sufficient to fully disclose the extent and nature of the goods and services provided to the eligible recipients, as detailed in applicable NMAC MAD provider rules and comply with random and targeted audits conducted by MAD and DOH or their audit agents.
 MAD or its designee will seek recoupment of funds from service providers when audits show inappropriate billing for services.
-Mi via vendors who furnish goods and services to mi via eligible recipients and bill the FMA must comply with all MAD PPA requirements and NMAC MAD rules and requirements, including but not limited to 8.310.2 NMAC and 8.321.2 NMAC and 8.302.1 NMAC.
+Mi via vendors who furnish goods and services to mi via eligible recipients and bill the FMA must comply with all MAD PPA requirements and NMAC MAD rules and requirements, including but not limited to 8.310.2 NMAC and 8.321.2 NMAC and 8.302.1 NMAC will offer the opportunity to eligible recipients to select mi via.
+Once an allocation has been offered to the applicant, he or she must meet certain medical and financial criteria in order to qualify for mi via enrollment located in 8.290.400 NMAC.
+The eligible recipient must meet the LOC required for admittance to an ICF-IID.
+After initial eligibility has been established for a recipient, on-going eligibility must be determined on an annual basis.
+[8.314.6.13 NMAC - Rp, 8.314.6.13 NMAC, 3/1/2016]